Fisummer/hackintosh/readme.txt

 1."sierra tweak working clover"  : this file is working great with the new installation sierra system with just and nother two file install to the /L/E
-2."new installation kext"	: this folder contain kext file with newly install osx system in the /S/L/E and /L/E
+2."new installation kext"	: this folder contain kext file with newly install osx system in the /S/L/E and /L/E 3.working function as below
+    a.graphics display working good
+    b.wifi working good with the IOFAMILY.....

 to do fix the sound and sleep and the backlight